7Cedars/mantle-hackathon/README.md

 - **Governance Rights**: User gains specific powers based on their category
 - **On-Chain Verification**: All assignments are recorded on Mantle blockchain

+## To do
+- Fix the MCP integration with google Gemini AI.
+It started to malfunction yesterday.
+- Build the governance system of the user council.
+- Integrate governance interaction in UI.
+- Various bug fixes across the frontend UI.

 ## Important files and folders

 ```